hsk81/protobuf-rpc-js/README.md

 });
 ```

-This allows you to change the encoding on the wire from binary to e.g. `JSON` as shown above; actually the NodeJS server and client both have a `--json-rpc` flag -- run them with the flag switche on:
+This allows you to change the encoding on the wire from binary to e.g. `JSON` as shown above; actually the NodeJS server and client both have a `--json-rpc` flag -- run them with the flag switched on:

 ```bash
 cd pb-rpc-js.git && ./example/server/js/rpc-server.js --json-rpc -l